-As a result of its reinsurance/retro purchasing activities, the Company is exposed to the credit risk of a reinsurer failing to meet its obligations under the reinsurance/retro contracts.
-To help mitigate this, all reinsurance purchasing is subject to financial security requirements specified by the Reinsurance Security Committee (RSC).
+As a result of its reinsurance / retro purchasing activities the Company is exposed to the credit risk of a reinsurer failing to meet its obligations under the reinsurance contracts.
+To help mitigate this, all reinsurance purchasing is subject to financial security requirements specified by the Reinsurance Security Committee ("RSC").
 The RSC maintains a list of approved reinsurers, reviews credit risk assessments for potential new reinsurers, regularly monitors approved reinsurers with consideration for events which may have a material impact on their creditworthiness, recommends counterparty limits for different types of ceded business and monitors concentrations of credit risk.
+This assessment considers a wide range of individual attributes, including a review of the counterparty's financial strength, industry position and other qualitative factors.
+Generally, the RSC requires reinsurers who do not meet specified requirements to provide collateral.